LinkedInLearning/typescript-EssT-2428199/README.md

 # TypeScript Essential Training
-This is the repository for the LinkedIn Learning course `TypeScript Essential Training`.
+This is the repository for the LinkedIn Learning course TypeScript Essential Training.
 The full course is available from [LinkedIn Learning][lil-course-url].

-![course-name-alt-text][lil-thumbnail-url]

-_See the readme file in the main branch for updated instructions and information._
+![TypeScript Essential Training][lil-thumbnail-url]

+TypeScript lets you write JavaScript the same way you always do.
+That’s because TypeScript compiles to plain JavaScript and works with any browser, any host, and any operating system.
+It adds a variety of helpful tools and syntax to an already mature language, bringing the power and productivity of open-source, object-oriented development to fully compatible, core JavaScript.

+In this course, Jess Chadwick teaches you how to leverage the full power of the TypeScript language in your JavaScript applications.
+Revisit some of the JavaScript fundamentals before turning to the data types, classes, generics, modules, and decorators that are unique to TypeScript.
+Get tips on defining complex types, extending and extracting metadata from existing types, and working with JavaScript modules to make your code more efficient.
+You can even try out your new TypeScript skills with the practice challenges along the way.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.